Frimi01/Frimi01-Projects/FriBrowse/README.md

 Again, I plan to eliminate this step in the future, but other than google's confusing documentation it's actually quite simple.

-# Can the website be used without a .exe or server?
+# Can the website be used without a backend?
-Just replace the code calling the backend with localstorage.
-I have a backup of a version that does that so I can upload it if requested.
+Just replace the code calling the backend with localstorage. ~~I have a backup of a version that does that so I can upload it if requested.~~  (somewhat outdated but shouldn't be hard to adjust the code still)